U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 • Selected for the Google for Startups Program

-• Domestic search engine portal and fintech development
+• Domestic search engine portal, fintech development

 • AI Startup AR/B2B/SDK Development